 Trenton Thunder Charities

 With the inception of the Trenton Thunder in 1994 came a commitment from the organization to be a part of the community in which it was established.
-The Thunder have lived up to this commitment with Trenton Thunder Charities, which at the conclusion of the 2014 season had donated in excess of $5.4 million worth of goods, services and monetary donations, through a variety of community programs.
-The combined efforts of the Thunder and its sister team, the Lakewood BlueClaws, have contributed over $6.9 million to community outreach in their franchise histories.
+The Thunder have lived up to this commitment with Trenton Thunder Charities, which at the conclusion of the 2016 season had donated almost $5.8 million worth of goods, services and monetary donations, through a variety of community programs.
+The combined efforts of the Thunder and its sister team, the Lakewood BlueClaws, have contributed over $7.2 million to community outreach in their franchise histories.

 What does the Thunder mean to Trenton? (from the Times of Trenton)